 Recoverable damages in nursing home abuse cases often differ from other personal injury cases.
 Victims are older and not working, for example, and so usually do not seek compensation for lost wages.
 Our Miami nursing home abuse lawyers will calculate a fair amount of damages for your case.

-Contact the Law Firm of Anidjar & Levin about Your Nursing Home Abuse or Neglect Case
+Contact the Law Offices of Anidjar & Levine About Your Miami Nursing Home Abuse or Neglect Case

 Neglecting or abusing vulnerable people unable to defend themselves is one of the most despicable things a caregiver can do.
 The Law Offices of Anidjar & Levine has extensive knowledge in the field of nursing home neglect and abuse.
 We will use that knowledge to fight for your rights.
 For more information on filing a nursing home abuse claim, contact a nursing home abuse attorney at our firm by calling 800-747-3733.